-The structure for verifying an mDL is very similar to implementing the presentation of an mDL.
+The structure for verifying an mDL is very similar to implementing the .
 To verify an mDL over BLE you will need to manage the BLEReaderSessionState and provide a UI for every state during the presentation process.

 1. Scanning Documents